float3/float3.github.io/content/blog/veganism.md

   - philosophy
 ---

-> *“This book can never be popular.
+> *"This book can never be popular.
 It is not for the many, but for the few.
-The reader must already be at odds with the world and disillusioned with its apparent order.”*
+The reader must already be at odds with the world and disillusioned with its apparent order."*
 >
 > **Arthur Schopenhauer**, *Parerga and Paralipomena*

-Schopenhauer began with a prediction: only those who already suspect he’s right will find his work meaningful.
+Schopenhauer began with a prediction: only those who already suspect he's right will find his work meaningful.
 I feel similarly about this post.
-I’m confident this will not convince anyone.
+I'm confident this will not convince anyone.
 This is not meant to shock or provoke for its own sake, but to clarify inconsistencies in how we treat animals, ethics, and ourselves.

 In this blog post, I talk about bestiality, not because I've practised it or have any personal interest in it,but because I believe it's important to bring up in order to make a point about moral consistency.
 If you don't like to think about bestiality then imagine that every time I mention it that I'm instead talking about kicking puppies.

 ## Intro：What the hell is shrimp welfare, why should I care and why the hell do people donate money for shrimp?

-Shrimp welfare refers to the consideration of farmed shrimp’s physical and psychological well-being—recognizing that decapod crustaceans possess nociceptors and can experience distress.
+Shrimp welfare refers to the consideration of farmed shrimp's physical and psychological well-being—recognizing that decapod crustaceans possess nociceptors and can experience distress.
 Each year, roughly 440 billion shrimp are raised for food, a number nearly four times the ~117 billion humans estimated to have ever lived ([Wikipedia][1], [PRB][2]).
-In recent years, scientific studies and legal rulings (e.g., the UK’s 2022 recognition of decapods as sentient beings) have strengthened the case that shrimp can suffer during common practices like ice-slurry slaughter, leading to campaigns for more humane methods such as electrical stunning ([Wikipedia][1]).
+In recent years, scientific studies and legal rulings (e.g., the UK's 2022 recognition of decapods as sentient beings) have strengthened the case that shrimp can suffer during common practices like ice-slurry slaughter, leading to campaigns for more humane methods such as electrical stunning ([Wikipedia][1]).
 Organizations like the Shrimp Welfare Project focus on producer outreach, standard-setting, and awareness-raising, arguing from an effective-altruism perspective that donations are extremely cost-effective: a single dollar can improve the lives of thousands of shrimp each year ([LessWrong][3]).

 To quantify the scale of suffering: if we conservatively assume each shrimp experiences 1/100,000th the suffering of a human, then 440 billion shrimp × 0.00001 human-suffering units per shrimp yields 4.4 million human-equivalent suffering units every year. (the 1/100,000th is a number I made up) ([PRB][2]).